 The Philips One blade is a great razor for skin sensitivity or acne suffering.
 The reason being that the razor doesn’t cut as close as a Gillette razor for example.
 As the razor doesn’t get as close to the skin, the chances of the razor coming into contact with a spot or pimple or reduced.
 Therefore, you’re less likely to a) cut the acne or spot or b) be left with a face full of razor bumps.

 You can buy the Philips one blade for under £30 from Amazon here.

 The Importance of Learning to Shave with Acne

 No one enjoys having acne, and trying to fit your razor between two giant pimples can be a frustrating part of your morning routine.
-Furthermore, improper shaving can lead razor bumps which only further irritate your facial complexion.
-By following these three simple tips for shaving with acne, you can effectively avoid future skin problems.
+Furthermore, improper shaving can lead to razor bumps which will only further irritate your facial complexion.
+By following these simple tips for shaving with acne, you can effectively avoid future skin problems.